dean0x7d/pybinding/docs/experimental/index.rst

 Experimental
 ============

-This section documents some of the experimental features of Pybinding.
+This section documents some of the experimental features of pybinding.
 They may be incomplete or require additional work like compiling the code manually.
 Proceed with caution.

 .. toctree::